 Routine Eye Care

-At Ophthalmology Associates, we believe one of the most critical and important services we provide are routine, comprehensive eye exams.
-We welcome and encourage patients of all ages to schedule a routine eye exam with one of our highly trained ophthalmologists.
-Not only will we check your eyes to determine if glasses or contact lenses will be beneficial, but we also perform a thorough comprehensive exam of your eyes.
-Doing this allows us to detect any potential problems, many times even before they become symptomatic.
-Early detection of eye problems by a highly trained specialist can be the key to preventing vision loss.
+One of the most critical and important routine eye care services are, comprehensive eye exams.
+We welcome and encourage patients of all ages to schedule a routine eye exam with one of our eye care professionals.
+A highly trained ophthalmologists will check your eyes to determine if glasses or contact lenses will be beneficial and perform a thorough eye exam for advanced eye care needs.
+Routine eye exams can also allow an eye care doctor to detect any potential problems, many times even before they become symptomatic.
+Early detection of eye problems by a family eye care doctor can be the key to preventing vision loss.
 Please use the recommended eye exam schedule below to evaluate your needs and contact us to schedule your comprehensive eye exam.

 - 0-3 years old (if recommended by a pediatrician)